 In many situations, the rated flow rate should be the value derived from actual testing of the system.
 For a CFIS system, the rated flow rate should equal the amount of outdoor air provided to the distribution system.

 Water Heaters

 Each water heater should be entered as a Systems/WaterHeating/WaterHeatingSystem.
 Inputs including WaterHeaterType, Location, and FractionDHWLoadServed must be provided.
-In addition, the water heater efficiency should be provided as either an EnergyFactor or UniformEnergyFactor.

-Depending on the type of water heater specified, additional elements are required:
+Depending on the type of water heater specified, additional elements are required/available: